lyless/web3j/docs/source/ens.rst

 - Check to see if our Ethereum node is fully synced
 - If not fail
-- If it is synced, check the timestamp on the most recent block it has.
+- If it is synced, check the timestamp on the most recent traceTransaction it has.
     - If it's more than 3 minutes old, fail.
     - Otherwise perform the lookup